 Our Visit to a School for the Deaf

 There was one day during our trip when minimalism and the idea of living with less hit me as never before during our stay here.
 It started with a visit our group made to a school for the deaf.
-That visit inspired this Twitter thread I shared when we returned back to the states (you can read this top to bottom, it’s the entire thread in order).
+Immediately after I wrote down my thoughts about the experience:

 This exchange stuck with me.
 Here were a group of mostly orphaned deaf children who’s favorite thing to learn was English, a language they wouldn’t even be able to hear.
 Learning English would allow them to connect more with the world through television, news, and exported culture.
 It’s easy for me to forget how powerful it is to know English.
 Even though it’s the worlds 3rd most spoken language (after Chinese and Spanish), it is a cultural advantage to know, and something I surely take for granted.